-In accordance with the compliance rules, we have built a company-wide system composed of the Board of Directors at the top, the Compliance Committee, executive managing directors in charge of legal affairs and compliance, and compliance officers of each department.
+In accordance with the compliance rules, we have built a companywide system composed of the Board of Directors at the top, the Compliance Committee, executive managing directors in charge of legal affairs and compliance, and compliance officers of each department.
 The status of activities based on the compliance program is regularly reported to the Board of Directors through the Compliance Committee.

-The Compliance Manual requires that employees immediately report compliance issues or possible issues to the Compliance Officer, who will then investigate the matter as necessary, identify the cause, and implement the necessary measures to prevent future re-occurrences.
-In 2017, Hulic had no compliance violations.
+The Compliance Manual requires that employees immediately report compliance issues or possible issues to a compliance officer, who will then investigate the matter as necessary, identify the cause, and implement the necessary measures to prevent future reoccurrences.

+In 2018, Hulic had no compliance violations.